Skip to content

 Rule of thumb: If your zone doesn't appear on a timeframe at least one level above your entry chart, it's probably not significant enough.

-Reason 7: No Confirmation at the Zone
+Why Does No Confirmation at the Zone Fail?

 The problem: Price touches the zone and you immediately enter.
 But "touching the zone" isn't the same as "reacting at the zone."
 Price can easily wick into a zone and continue through.